miqrogroove/family-tree-home/README.md

 1. Unzip the module files to `/var/www/webtrees/modules_v4/family-tree-home/` or equivalent.
 1. Go test out your front page (root path) as well as the login page.

+## Required Settings

+1. Must have at least one tree visible to guests.
+2. Must have rewrite_urls = "0"
+3. Must click the Sign In link from the visitor's home/tree page.

 ## To Disable
 1. Visit the Control Panel
 1. Click "All modules"